JustinMurtagh29/MPI_Pipeline/README.md

 git submodule update --init --recursive
 ```

-Next, you need to create the configuration.m file:
+Next, you need to create the `configuration.m` file:
 ```
 cp configuration-sample.m configuration.m
 ```

+The `configuration.m` file is special in that it is ignored by git and excluded from versioning.
+This way you can be sure that your `configuration.m` will never be overwritten by a `git pull`.

 Now edit configuration.m to your needs with `nano configuration.m`.
 Save the file
 by pressing Control+X and then 'Y' for "yes".
 Finally, press enter.